vmwhoami/Positioning-and-Floating-Elements/README.md

 [live demo](https://raw.githack.com/luciano-ilha/Positioning-and-Floating-Elements/feature/index.html)

  # Prerequisites #
  All Modern web browsers like:
 - Chrome
 - Firefox
 - Safari

 ## Getting Started

-To get a local copy of the repository please run the following commands on your terminal:
+To get a local copy of the repository, please run the following commands on your terminal:

 ```
 $ cd <folder>